An Algorithm to compute the Kronecker cone and other moment cones: Introduction

 \subsection{Main contributions}

 For the Horn cone, combining \cite{Kly1,Bel:c=1,KTW}, one gets a description of the minimal list of inequalities.
-The generalization to the tensor cone of any reductive group is obtained by combining \cite{BK,GITEigen}.
-Our algorithm is based on \cite{PR:mp} (see~Theorem~\ref{th:Kron}) that describes the minimal list of inequalities for the moment cone of a representation, assuming it has non-empty interior.
+This description has been generalized to the tensor cone of any reductive group through the work of \cite{BK} and \cite{GITEigen}.
+Our algorithm builds on the framework established in \cite{PR:mp} (Theorem~\ref{th:Kron} below), which characterizes the minimal list of inequalities defining the moment cone of a representation.

-The main difficulties to make this description are \begin{enumerate} \item Describe the hyperplanes of $X(T)\otimes \QQ$ spanned by weights of $T$ in $\VV$.
+Translating this theoretical description into an efficient algorithm presents several difficulties: \begin{enumerate} \item {\it Enumerate all the hyperplanes of $\QQ X(T)$} spanned by some weights of $T$ in $\VV$.

-Here, the difficulty lies in the complexity.
-Our main contribution at this stage is a clever use of the Weyl group action.
-First, we look for hyperplanes $H$ whose equation $\tau$ is a dominant regular one-parameter subgroup.
-We make use of the fact that when such a hyperplane contains a given weight, we can determine the sign of $\langle\tau,\chi\rangle$ for other weights.
-Next, dominant non-regular one-parameter subgroups are obtained inductively. \item List the elements of a Weyl group whose inversion sets satisfy numerical conditions.
+The difficulty here is combinatorial explosion.
+Our main contribution addresses this through an novel use of the Weyl group action.
+The algorithm proceeds in two phases: first, we identify hyperplanes $H$ whose equations $\tau$ correspond to dominant regular one-parameter subgroups.
+A key insight allows us to leverage the fact that when such a hyperplane contains a given weight, one can determine the sign of $\langle\tau,\chi\rangle$ for other weights $\chi$.
+Second, we obtain dominant nonregular one-parameter subgroups through an inductive procedure.

+Our use of the Weyl group action proves essential to overcome the combinatorial explosion.
+Consider the Kronecker cone Kron(5,5,5): modulo $\mathfrak{S}_3$-symmetry, there are 92,425,934,835 hyperplanes spanned by weights.
+Exhaustively iterating over these hyperplanes is computationally prohibitive -- a simple Python loop like \lstinline{for i in range(92425934835): pass} already requires about half an hour.
+We reduce the full computation to under 10 seconds for Kron(5,5,5).

+\item {\it Computing general isotropy dimension.} Here, the acting group is a maximal compact subgroup of $G$.
+We use an inductive algorithm based on the slice theorem.